Your primary care provider at Wake Forest Baptist Health is your partner in your lifelong journey of maintaining and improving your health.

 Our primary care providers in family medicine, internal medicine and pediatrics have one goal: keeping you and your family healthy.
 We've made it easier than ever to make an appointments through online scheduling and to see your provider via our virtual care options.

-By choosing a primary care provider through Wake Forest Baptist Health, you are selecting a partner in the life-long goal of improving your health.
+By choosing a primary care provider through Wake Forest Baptist, you are selecting a partner in the life-long goal of improving your health.
 Your primary care provider’s role is to:

 - Provide preventive care and teach healthy lifestyle choices